HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/CustomizeErrorBehavior.md

      </error-page>
      ```

-11. Save the web.xml file.

-12. Navigate to the `/tmp/wcm_expanded/ilwwcm.war/` directory.

-13. Create a directory named **html**.
-Navigate to that directory.

-14. Create a directory named **custom_errors**.
-Navigate to that directory.
+10. In the `/tmp/wcm_expanded/ilwwcm.war/` directory, create the nested directory structure: `html/custom_errors/`.

-15. Create and save a new file called error404.html, with contents as follows:
+11. Create a new file named `error404.html` in the `html/custom_errors/` directory with the following code:

      ```html
      <html>